idugalic/micro-ecommerce/README.md

 ## Running Instructions
+### Local
 - Before try to run the services, make sure you have Neo4J and MongoDB running on localhost (on default ports).
 - To run the services localy, just execute "mvn spring-boot:run" in each project subfolder.
+- After you run services, trigger shell scripts under script folder of each service to create sample data.

 ### Docker images
 todo